sophiaponte/prefect-legacy/docs/orchestration/faq/upgrade_environments.md

 ## LocalEnvironment

-`LocalEnvironment` was the default environment in previous versions of Prefect.
+`LocalEnvironment` was the default environment in previous versions of prefectlegacy.
 It would execute flow runs in the same process started by the agent.

 The name was confusing to many users, since `LocalEnvironment` didn't require